Future Video Studio

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-The tool has zero parameters, so baseline is 4.
-The description adds no parameter info, which is acceptable as none exist.
+The tool has zero parameters, so per guidelines the baseline is 4.
+The description does not need to add parameter information since there are none.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.